-The No More Bad Investments (NMBI) petitions ask for a ban on all new climate-damaging projects in cases where safe climate alternatives already exist.
+The No More Bad Investments (NMBI) petitions to state/territory parliaments focused on just one component of the Climate Emergency actions required by all levels of government in Australia.
+They asked for a ban on all new climate-damaging projects in cases where safe climate alternatives already exist.
 In other cases, a restructuring authority would plan strategies for developing climate-safe and climate-positive alternatives and set timelines for adopting future bans.

 The NMBI concept

 State/territory governments have both a climate ‘duty of care’ and the power to act

 State and territory governments have the power to set carbon reduction and renewable energy targets and to set bans on climate-damaging projects within their own jurisdiction.
 Climate impacts are already killing people and destroying ecosystems.
 Governments are remiss in their duty of care if they put us all at even greater climate risk by approving new projects that increase carbon emissions.

 The first and easiest step is to ban NEW climate-damaging projects

 Accordingly, the No More Bad Investments (NMBI) model legislation is designed to achieve state/territory bans on new climate-damaging projects, effective immediately in cases where climate-safe alternative are already available, and to set timelines for future bans on other climate-damaging economic activity.
 This would be a relatively easy and logical first step towards effective climate action – when you are in a hole, stop digging!

 Banning new gas reticulation infrastructure